George Stubbs and the Wide Creation

 It is not surprising that Samuel Johnson loved the interactive aspect of London above all else.
 If the Great Cham of Literature stood for anything, it was the value of reading and the charm of conversation.
 The city was a ferment of both activities.[iv]
 The web of rapidly disseminated information, gathered by its more than 600,000 inhabitants from print and ear, and passed on by hand and mouth, drew on material in books, newspapers and handbills; in the printseller’s window, the public lecture, the lawyer’s plea, the sermon and the seditious street-corner speech; in the handwritten letter, the shorthand note, the tea-party gossip and the passing chat.
 Scandal and tittle-tattle were ubiquitous, but public news and the exchange of ideas also absorbed and excited people.
 Newspapers brought court news, parliamentary debates, dispatches from the capitals of Europe, ships in and out of Rotherhithe and Wapping, ships lost, battles won, treasure found, bankruptcies, crimes, hangings, house-fires and lottery results.
 At the same time London was so full of scientific clubs and literary discourse that Johnson was to claim that “there is more learning and science within the circumference of ten miles from where we now sit, than in all the rest of the kingdom”.
 This he thought represented the true “happiness of London”.[v]

 But a vast gap yawned between literate citizens on the one hand (which included tradesmen as well as gentlemen) and the mass of poor and disenfranchised – the mob – on the other.
 For very many the struggle to survive was intense and unremitting.
 In 1763 a prospective purchaser, visiting a supposedly empty house in Stonecutter Street, found on the first floor the bodies of three young women.
 They were the remains of basket-carriers in the Fleet Market who, overtaken by sickness and unable to work, had starved silently to death.
 On the floor above he came upon two more squatters, barely alive.
 There was no adequate safety net for such cases.
-Here, as in Liverpool, poor relief was in the hands of the parishes, but it was reserved for those legally settled within the parish boundaries.
+Here, as we have already seen in Liverpool, poor relief was in the hands of the parishes, but it was reserved for those legally settled within the parish boundaries.
 In a city swelled by constant immigration, and by thousands of unregistered births, many homeless Londoners had to fend for themselves.

 Suicide, riot, violence, vice, crime and callousness were parts of life.
 In the Bridewell house of correction, the flogging of prostitutes was public entertainment and, at Bedlam, the insane were gawped at like zoo animals.
 In the absence of an official police force (the idea was thought to smack too much of foreign absolutism) the filthy coop of Newgate Gaol was kept full by a corrupt system of bounty hunting and self-appointed thief-takers.[vi]
 The gaol was generally awash with gin, which was the cheapest way to oblivion (“drunk for a penny, dead drink for tuppence”).
 Criminal justice in general was arbitrary and bore down with massive disproportion on the poor.
 There were over two hundred capital offences on the statute book but lesser punishments could be equally fatal: offenders committed to the pillory were regularly stoned to death by the mob.